Vatoinfotechtion/docs/docs/databot/guide.md

 ## 3. Interacting with the Databot

 ### Asking Questions
 The Databot can respond to a variety of questions about the records in your Power BI dataset.
-Here are a few examples:
+Here are a few examples to try out with the Data Explorer report:

 - "How many records are in the dataset?"
-- "When was the last record updated?"
+- "What are my most commonly applied record labels?"
-- "What is the status of records for last quarter?"
+- "What are the top sensitivity classifications?"

-### Providing Commands
+You can also view the DAX query the Databot created to gather the data, providing full transparency in how the Databot is arriving at its answers.

-Besides asking questions, you can issue direct commands to perform actions.
-For example, you can request to generate reports, export records, or track compliance without needing to leave the Databot.
+You can also ask the Databot general questions abouts records management, such as useful terms, best practices, etc.

 ---